Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 🚗 By car

 The easiest way is by car.
-From Girona, you need to drive only 50 min to be in Tossa de Mar.
+You only need to drive 50 minutes from Girona to Tossa de Mar.
 Once there, you can park at the large car park next to the main beach (Platja Gran).

 🚎 By bus